 Trimethoprim and nitrofurantoin can be alternatives for piperacillin, treating urinary tract infections.
 Doxycycline, erythromycin, and clarithromycin treat upper respiratory infections; and cotrimoxazole is available as an alternative to treat abdominal infections.
 Your doctor will explain which penicillin alternative fits your situation.

-Diagnosing A Penicillin Allergy
+Penicillin Allergy Diagnosis

 In addition, a penicillin challenge may be performed.
 A dose of penicillin-containing medication (usually amoxicillin) may be administered in the office under careful observation to confirm a negative dose.
 This is done only as a last option, as penicillin is known to cause severe allergic reactions.
 Your doctor will have epinephrine and other allergy medications on hand to treat any symptoms.
+Never attempt to perform a penicillin challenge on your own.

 Penicillin Allergy Treatment